-CURE’s mission is to protect and restore resilient rural landscapes by harnessing the power of citizens who care about them.
+CURE’s mission is to protect and restore resilient rural landscapes and build vibrant, just, and equitable rural communities by harnessing the power of citizens who care about them.

 We do this because we believe that robust human communities can only be sustained by healthy ecosystems, and robust natural environments can only be regained through vigorous stewardship.

 Our work takes many forms, but always involves three core practices: